 One of the primary goals in neuroscience is to figure out simple principles that explain how nervous systems are organized.
 One of the most successful theories in this vein states that sensory systems should remove redundancies in their inputs to optimize the information they process1.
 This efficient coding hypothesis provides us with a mathematical framework to understand how neurons should encode information, which can then be experimentally tested against how neurons actually do so.
 Over the past 60 years, efficient coding has successfully explained many experimental findings in different sensory modalities such as vision2-7, audition8 and touch9.
 This hypothesis has been especially successful in the retina, where it can explain many features of retinal encoding such as center-surround receptive fields and ON-OFF pathways2, 3, 7, 10, 11.
 However, we still lack efficient coding predictions for how the retina processes many complex features of the visual world such as color and motion.
 My work will tackle this problem by providing a theoretical account of how the retina integrates redundant inputs across different color channels (Aim 1) and across time (Aim 2).
 These results extend our understanding of how retinal physiology can be explained by efficient coding principles.

 Retinal processing of visual information follows a well-known structure12, 13: First, photoreceptors transform light from the outside world into electrical activity.
 They then send this information to bipolar cells, and bipolar cells send this information to retinal ganglion cells (RGCs).
-These RGCs are the visual inputs to the cortex and send projections to the thalamus through the optic nerve.
-A lot of work has characterized how these RGCs respond to visual stimuli13-15.
-RGCs are separated into two different pathways (ON and OFF), and each neuron within a pathway processes a small region of visual space — its receptive field.
+These RGCs are the output layer of the retina.
+Their axons form the optic nerve and sends information to the thalamus, which then transmits it to the primary visual cortex. and send 13-15RGCs are separated into two different pathways (ON and OFF), and each neuron within a pathway processes a small region of visual space — its receptive field.
 These receptive fields form ‘mosaics’ (one per RGC type) that tile visual space.
-RGCs in the ON and OFF pathways respond most strongly to small light and dark spots, respectively.
-This is because their receptive fields have a center-surround organization: ON RGCs encode light in the center and dark in the surround, and vice-versa for OFF RGCs.
+The receptive fields of RGCs have a center-surround organization: ON RGCs encode light in the center and dark in the surround, and vice-versa for OFF RGCs.

-Early theoretical work on efficient coding has explained how this center-surround organization arises from decorrelation, both for achromatic and for color inputs10, 11. but these made many simplifying assumptions, including an infinite number of neurons and linear output responses.
+Early theoretical work on efficient coding explained how this center-surround organization arises from decorrelation, both for achromatic and for color inputs10, 11, but these made many simplifying assumptions, including an infinite number of neurons and linear output responses.
 While these assumptions help make the problem mathematically tractable, such models neglect key biological realities like strictly positive neural firing rates.
 More recent work has leveraged machine learning to make efficient coding models that incorporate non-linear output responses and a limited number of neurons4, 7, 14-16, accounting for the separation of RGCs into different subtypes, with neurons within a subtype forming a mosaic.
 However, the inputs to RGCs are much more complex than static achromatic images – RGCs receive input images from multiple color channels, and visual scenes are usually in motion.
-While efficient coding can predict how the retina should process achromatic stimuli, its predictions for color and motion processing – two crucial aspects of natural stimuli – involve strong mathematical constraints which are difficult to relate to retinal physiology15, 17, 18.
+While efficient coding can predict how the retina should process achromatic stimuli, its predictions for color and motion processing – two crucial aspects of natural stimuli – involve simplifying assumptions which are difficult to relate to retinal physiology15, 17, 18.
 To close this gap, I will use more general efficient coding models to model how RGCs process color information (Aim 1) and motion (Aim 2).
 In doing so, I will take advantage of the established collaboration between my supervisor and Dr. Greg Field (UCLA) on efficient coding models of the retina14, 15.
 This collaboration also opens the possibility of testing the predictions of our models against new experimental data.